Director of Respiratory Care Email: firstname.lastname@example.org Phone: 304-243-2208

 YES!
 Our RT program is fully accredited by Commission on Accreditation for Respiratory Care (CoARC).
-Our latest accreditation was held February 2006.
-Reaccreditation is scheduled in 2016.
+Our latest accreditation was held September 2015.
+Received full accreditation and our next is scheduled in 2025.

 What is the current licensure exam pass rate?

-For the last 10 years, the RT program at WJU is proud to say that they have an average pass rate of 100% for the CRT (entry-level) national licensure exam.
+For the last 10 years, the RT program at WJU is proud to say that they have nearly a rate of 100% for the CRT (entry-level) national licensure exam.
+On the new Therapist Multiple Choice (TMC) exam, we have 91% passing at the high cut score.
 The exam is sponsored and administered through the National Board for Respiratory Care (NBRC)

 What is the CRT exam?

 The Certified Respiratory Therapist exam, or CRT, is the entry-level exam that every practicing respiratory therapist needs to pass, in order to receive a license in his/her state.